-But of course, even if the odds are against you, it's possible to win.
+People play because even with the odds against them, it's still possible to win.
 That would have to be the case, otherwise nobody would play.
 Anything can happen in the short term.
 The odds are against your getting heads twice in a row from two coin flips, but it could happen.
 If you played baccarat for a year, you'd expect to be seriously in the red at the end of that year.
 But what about for just a weekend trip to Vegas?
 You could certainly come out ahead.
 The odds are against it, but it's definitely possible.

 Another reason is that if you know what you're doing, it's cheap entertainment.
 A blackjack player using proper strategy at a $5 table expects to lose only $2.50/hr.
 If she tips $5/hr. that's a total loss of $7.50/hr.
 That's cheaper than most forms of entertainment, like movies, and it's certainly cheaper than Vegas shows.

 Jackpots vs. the House Edge

 My main gambling advice is to avoid slot machines, because they have a high house edge that sucks down your money hand over fist.
 Play any table game and your money will last a lot longer.